 Even on the flat, calm waters surrounding Castlegar, there are important safety precautions and regulations all paddlers should abide by.
-Firstly, Transport Canada mandates that, by law, all paddlers, wether in a canoe, raft, kayak or on a SUP must have the following: Keep in mind leash use, is not an alternative to a lifejacket or personal floatation device.
+Firstly, Transport Canada mandates that, by law, all paddlers, whether in a canoe, raft, kayak or on a SUP must have the following: Keep in mind leash use, is not an alternative to a lifejacket or personal floatation device.

 - Lifejacket (Canadian approved)